dwiagungfebriyanto/transkripsi-playwright-automation/README.md

 # Transkripsi.id Playwright Automation

-This project automates the testing of the Transkripsi web application using Playwright and BDD (Behavior Driven Development) with `playwright-bdd`.
+This project automates the testing of the [Transkripsi.id](https://transkripsi.id/) web application using Playwright and BDD (Behavior Driven Development) with [`playwright-bdd`](https://vitalets.github.io/playwright-bdd/#/).

 ## Requirements